 Also known as Wireless-N and available in up to three streams with a single stream being able to deliver 150Mbps.
 (More on Wi-Fi streams below).

-Together with this standard came a few major miles stone for Wi-Fi.
+Together with this standard came a few major milestones for Wi-Fi.

-- Dual-band: For the first time, Wi-Fi broadcasters, namely routers and access points that operate in both 2.4GHz and 5GHz bands, became available.
+With Wi-Fi 4, for the first time, Wi-Fi broadcasters, namely routers and access points, that operate in both 2.4GHz and 5GHz bands, became available.

-- Combined speed designations: As a way to differentiate devices, networking vendors resorted to the N designations.
-For example, they called a dual-band dual-stream (2×2) Wi-Fi 4 router, an N600 router.
+For example, they called a dual-band dual-stream (2×2) Wi-Fi 4 router an N600 router.
 The number following N is the combined ceiling speeds of both bands.
 Similarly, a three-stream (3×3) routers are now N900 routers.

 Keep in mind that no matter how many bands a router or client supports, a Wi-Fi connection takes place in only a single band at a time.
 (Again, more on Wi-Fi bands below.)